-An array of contemporary Hip Hop artists, such as Ice Cube and Digable Planets, as well as KISS, Carly Simon and Eminem started to cover G Tom Mac's songs.
-Last year, G Tom Mac earned a Grammy on EMINEM'S "RECOVERY" album in which Eminem sampled him in the song "You're Never Over."
+It was then, after years of having his real name mispronounced that he changed it from Gerard McMann to G Tom Mac.
+Time was kind to G Tom Mac as he went on to write songs for legendary singers such as Robert Plant of Led Zeppelin and Roger Daltrey of The Who.
+Additionally, an array of contemporary Hip Hop artists, such as Ice Cube and Digable Planets, as well as KISS, Carly Simon and Eminem started to cover G Tom Mac's songs.
+G Tom Mac earned a Grammy on Eminem’s "Recovery" album in which Eminem sampled him on the song "You're Never Over."